 - Legionary Tremensdelirius in Asterix and Caesar's Gift.
 Other characters in Asterix who've been drinking are sometimes show with red noses as well, but Tremensdelirius is consistently drawn with detailed pitting on his nose that really does look like rhinophyma.

 - In Chilean comic book Condorito, there's a drunken character, Garganta de Lata (lit.
 Tin Throat) that always is seen drunk and with the red nose.
-Also, characters in the comic book that were drunk (Always Male, Condorito included) also are despised with red noses.
+Also, characters in the comic book that were drunk (Always Male, the titular Condorito included) also are despised with red noses.

 - Very common in Franco-Belgian Comics like Gaston Lagaffe and Lucky Luke, with alcoholic characters having deformed noses (like the town drunk in Spirou and Fantasio).